BrendelGroup/TRegGA/0Record-Example.md

 ### Checklist prior to running TRegGA
 - [ ] Install TRegGA: git clone https://github.com/BrendelGroup/TRegGA
 - [ ] Install the required softwares as described in `INSTALL.md`
-- [ ] Optional: setup the required modules to run in HPC environment such as Mason with `xloadmodules`
+- [ ] Optional: setup the required modules to run in HPS environment such as Mason with `xloadmodules`
 - [ ] Check for any missing softwares with `check-prereqs.sh`
 - [ ] Configure `TRegGA.config` for software locations that needs to be included into makefiles
 - [ ] Install the requqired reference and datasets with `setup.sh`